CutbackTG/infernal-festival/README.md

 # Media:

-All images and videos have been generated using Nightcafe's RealVisXL v5 Lightning: AI Generation of copyright free images of simulated events and photography.
+All images and videos have been generated using Nightcafe's RealVisXL v5 Lightning: AI Generation of copyright-free images of simulated events and photography.
 Engine hosted by https://creator.nightcafe.studio/explore